-The Dual Beam sonar is the more traditional style sonar, which still has its place in the fishing world despite the high definition returns of down imaging.
+The Dual Beam sonar is the more traditional style of sonar, which still has its place in the fishing world despite the high definition returns of down imaging.

 The main reason it hasn’t disappeared from sonar units despite down imaging is due to the dual-beam selection it offers anglers, you can choose the Narrow beam setting for a detailed picture of the bottom or the wide beam for a sharp details across a generous coverage area.

 This unit has two sonar beams at frequencies of 455 and 200 kHz.
-What this means is a narrower beam creating a 16 degree cone providing great detail, and a wider sonar cone of 28 degrees covering a much larger area on the bottom.
+What this means is a narrower beam creating a 16-degree cone providing great detail and a wider sonar cone of 28 degrees covering a much larger area on the bottom.

 Humminbird’s Dual Beam Plus gives you multiple options when it comes to finding structure, fish, and reading the bottom composition as well as contours.